devantler/ksail/README.md

 ### Prerequisites

 > [!NOTE]
-> On MacOS (darwin) you need to "Allow the default Docker socket to be used (requires password)" in Docker Desktop settings.
+> On MacOS (darwin), ye need to "Allow the default Docker socket to be used (requires password)" in Docker Desktop settings.
 >
-> <details><summary>Show me how!</summary>
+> <details><summary>Show me how, ye scallywag!</summary>
 >
 > ![Enable Docker Socket in Docker Desktop](docs/images/enable-docker-socket-in-docker-desktop.png)
 >
 > </details>

-KSail supports MacOS and Linux on the following platforms:
+KSail supports MacOS and Linux on the followin' platforms:

 - darwin-amd64 
 - darwin-arm64 
 - linux-amd64 🐧
 - linux-arm64 🐧

-If you are using Windows, you can use WSL2 to run KSail.
+If ye be usin' Windows, ye can use WSL2 to run KSail.

 ### Installation